Quick Summary

 In a hurry?
 TL;DR

-- 2Explicate: provides detailed, systematic analysis of complex texts or ideas.
+- 2Explicate involves a detailed, systematic analysis of complex texts or theories.

 Why It Matters